The Weeknd Ends L.A. Concert Early After Losing His Voice - E! Online

 On Sept.
 3, a day after performing a first, sold-out show in Los Angeles, the "Blinding Lights" singer abruptly ended his second concert at the city's SoFi Stadium, announcing he had lost his voice.

-"I can't give you the concert that I want to give you right now," The Weeknd told the crowd, as reported by NBC 4 Los Angeles.
+"I can't give you the concert that I want to give you right now," The Weeknd told the crowd, as seen in a video posted to Twitter by KNBC photographer Kenny Holmes.
 "I'm gonna make sure everybody's good.
 Get your money back."

 He added, "I apologize, I'm so sorry, I love you guys so much."